“European and International Studies”

 Research and Teaching Focus

-Stefanie’s main research and teaching interests are state transformations in global capitalism, democratic development, European Integration, the political economy of social reproduction, employment and gender.
+Stefanie’s main research and teaching interests are state transformations in global capitalism, democratic development, European Integration, and the international political economy of social reproduction, employment and gender.
 She has discussed these issues in several book projects and numerous articles, where she highlighted uneven developments between states and markets, in global governance and in gender equality within the European Union.